 While many horror fans did enjoy these films, a vocal contingent very much did not.
 These viewers felt the films were overhyped and did not deliver on whatever they felt they had been promised by audiences who had seen the films during their festival run.
 Going further, some of these dissenters claimed these weren’t even horror movies at all, that they were “boring” and “not scary,” and that “true horror fans” would see through the charade and only dilettantes and “posers” would have anything but disdain for them.
-Unsurprisingly, THE WITCH is being met with the same reaction by many of these same viewers.
+Unsurprisingly, THE WITCH was met with the same reaction by many of these same viewers.